sarah-zhan/quote-generator/README.md

 ### Getting Started
 - Download all the packages with ```npm i ```
 - Run the development server: ```npm run dev ```
-- Tech stacks: Next.js, NodeJS, TypeScript, AWS Lambda, DynamoDB, AppSync, styled components, MUI
+- Tech stacks: Next.js, NodeJS, TypeScript, AWS Amplify, AWS Lambda, DynamoDB, AppSync, styled components, MUI

 😊 I have learnt so much from this project, especially feeling the power from AWS serverless lambda.
 How easy it is to get the backend running without all the configurations and query.